 Magento 2.x Default Cookies

 The following cookies are used by Magento Commerce “out of the box” for on-premise and cloud installations.
 These cookies are required by functionality that is explicitly requested by the customer.
-To learn about the lifetime of session cookies, see: Customer Session Lifetime.
+To learn about the lifetime of session cookies, see: Online Session Length.

 Requested Functionality Cookies (Exempt)